 They make their money by putting photos, personal posts, news stories and ads in front of you.
 Because they can measure how you react, they know just how to get under your skin.
 They collect data about you in order to have algorithms to determine what will catch your eye, in an "attention economy" that keeps users scrolling, clicking and sharing-again and again and again.
 Anyone setting out to shape opinion can produce dozens of ads, analyse them and see which is hardest to resist.
-The result is compelling: one study found that users in rich countries touch their phones 2,600 times a day.
+The result is compelling: one study found that users in rich countries touch their and see which is hardest to resist.
+The result is compelling: one study found that users in rich countries tou phones 2,600 times a day.